hyperledger/bevel/docs/source/developer/baf_minikube_setup.md

      username: "<your docker username>"
      password: "<your docker password/token>"
    ```
-1. For each `organization`, update ONLY the following and leave everything else as-is:
+1. For each `organization`, update ONLY the following and leave everything else as is:

    ```yaml
    vault: